How to Adopt in Rhode Island

 All members living in the household, related or non-related, will be included in the home study assessment that will be conducted by the Department of Children, Youth, and Families.

-Why would my home study not be approved in Missouri?
+Why would my home study not be approved in Rhode Island?

 - Has a documented history of child abuse or neglect